esouliot/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image6]

-Looking back in this image, it seems that it may not actually be a German speed limit sign, because the numeric font used is not
+Looking back on this image, it seems that it may not actually be a German speed limit sign, because the numeric font used is not like the fonts found in the speed limit signs provided in the dataset

 ![alt text][image7]

+Like the first speed limit image, the original is clear, well-lit, against a blue backdrop with almost no noise

 ![alt text][image8]

+This yield sign was photographed from underneath, but it shouldn't pose much of an issue, since the model will likely train on images from many angles

 ![alt text][image9]

+This image seems to have been taken from a distance, so there is the slight issue of poor resolution.
+But with that said, the sign is clearly recognizable to the naked eye, and being a "do not enter" sign, it has very distinct features

 ![alt text][image10]

+From the same image as the "do not enter" sign, so the issue of resolution is in this as well.
+And another major issue is of my own micategorization.
+Upon further search, this image may not be a "bicycles crossing" sign, but instead a sign to demarcate a bike lane on the road.
+So, in the classification task, this sign may be a loss.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).